Category Archives: Retaining wall

 Components of soil nail and its function

 Components mainly constitutes installing passive reinforcement without any post tensioning in existing ground know as nails.
 Soil nails are later grouted if they are installed in drilled holes.
-Soil nails using solid bar drilling system or hollow bars (sacrificial hollow bar system which drills and grouts simultaneously ) need not need any grouting.
+Soil nails using solid bar drilling system do not need grouting.
+Hollow bars, such as the sacrificial hollow bar system, drill and grout simultaneously and also do not require additional grouting.
 Let us go in detail each and every component of soil nailing system.

 Typical cross section of soil nail

 They are the ground reinforcing elements and are equivalent to steel bars.
-Tendons can take care of tensile stress developed during the lateral movement and deformation of retained soil and also the external loads in the service stage such as surcharge loads and traffic loads.
+Tendons can handle tensile stress during the lateral movement and deformation of retained soil.
+They also manage external loads in the service stage, such as surcharge loads and traffic loads.

 There are two methods of fixing soil nails or reinforcement bars.